minjong-ha/minjong-ha.github.io/docs/_posts/2022-06-03-virtio_serial_example.markdown

 It immediately wait for ReadFile() or WriteFile() is in complete and proceed the remaining tasks.
 I am not sure why the virtio does not support WIN32 API perfectly, however, there are some hints that the reason ERR 1 happen is usually the problem of the device itself.
 In this case, virtio-serial device itself seems like not support the functions.
+(It is not because I use Python intead C. Even in C, it shows same results)